microsoft/DeepSpeed/docs/_tutorials/accelerator-setup-guide.md

 ```
 to get model optimzied by Intel Extension for PyTorch.

-## More example for using DeepSpeed with Intel Extension for PyTorch on Intel Architecture CPU
+## More examples for using DeepSpeed on Intel CPU
-Refer to https://github.com/intel/intel-extension-for-pytorch/tree/main/examples/cpu/inference/python/llm for more extensive guide.
+Refer to [LLM examples](https://github.com/intel/intel-extension-for-pytorch/tree/main/examples/cpu/llm) for more code samples of running inference with DeepSpeed on Intel CPU.

 # Intel XPU
 DeepSpeed XPU accelerator supports Intel® Data Center GPU Max Series.